FreeJournal/freejournal/README.md

 ## Generating Documentation

-To generate API documentation, simply `sh generate_docs.sh` and check the `docs` folder for output.
+To generate API documentation, simply `sh generate_docs.sh` in the `docs` folder.

-## Running FreeJournal
+## Running FreeJournal - Command Line

 ### Creating and publishing a collection